JoanComasFdz/dotnet-optics/JoanComasFdz.Optics.Usage.UnitTests/v1.FluentSimplified/README.md

     .With(chapter => chapter with { Number = 2});
 ```

+> To focus on the fluent aspect, the `LibraryLensesFluentSimplified.cs` uses the existing lenses from .v1Simplified.

 `CasesUsingHardcodedLensesFluentSimplified.cs` contains a set of methods with real world examples of how a developer should use the lenses.